Élisabeth Greffulhe: Life

 She was born in Paris, the daughter of Joseph de Riquet de Caraman, 18th Prince de Chimay (1836–1892) and his wife, Marie de Montesquiou-Fézensac (1834–1884).
 Through her father, she was a granddaughter of Teresa Cabarrús, one of the leaders of Parisian social life during the Directory, and a great-granddaughter of memoirist Émilie Pellapra, who claimed to be a daughter of Napoleon.

-The countess entertained an unrequited love for her cousin, the exquisite aesthete Count Robert de Montesquiou, in concert with whom she was in contact with the cream of Parisian society, whom she regularly entertained at her salon in the rue d'Astorg.
+The countess greatly enjoyed the company of her cousin, the exquisite aesthete Count Robert de Montesquiou, in concert with whom she was in contact with the cream of Parisian society, whom she regularly entertained at her salon in the rue d'Astorg.
 He would describe her eyes as "black fireflies".
 The colour of her eyes was unusual; as Mina Curtiss, who visited her, noticed, her eyes were like "the dark purple brown-tinged petals of a rarely seen pansy."

-She married Henri, Count Greffulhe (1848–1932), of the Belgian family of bankers, on 28 September 1881.
+She married Henri, Count Greffulhe (1848–1932), of the Belgian family of bankers, on 28 September 1878.
 He was an unfaithful, quick-tempered man.
 They had one daughter, Élaine (1882–1958), who married Armand, 12th Duke of Gramont, half-brother of the openly bisexual writer the Duchess of Clermont-Tonnerre, who wrote about Élisabeth: "The Comtesse Greffulhe is always beautiful and always elsewhere.
 But it would be a mistake to think that her life was merely the pursuit of pleasure (...) not only is she beautiful, but she is a lady.
 Preferring the privacy of her own house in the rue d'Astorg and at Bois-Boudran in the country, the Comtesse Greffulhe never dined out except at the British Embassy.
 When Edward VII came to Paris, he dined informally at her house.
 After a restricted youth (...) she set herself to attracting musicians, scholars, physicists, chemists, doctors."